Last Updated on

-Is found in the body and utilized to help supply energy to the muscles which aids the repair and rebuild process .
+It is found in the body and utilized to help supply energy to the muscles.
+This will aid in the repair and rebuild process .

 It is a very popular supplement because it supports increased size and strength of muscles by ensuring more productive workouts and faster muscle growth.

 Creatine comes in a few forms as the product has progressed.
 The standard being pure creatine monohydrate which many feels needs to be loaded in order to take full effect.

 More innovative products include Creatine Ethyl Ester (CEE) in which the creatine molecules have been attached to a fast-absorbing ester to get it into the muscle tissue faster without need for loading.

 Creatine in our option is a year-round product.
 For maximum effectiveness many cycle on and off as it is claimed that this improves absorption long term.

 Keep in mind that due to the nature of creatine some of the muscle volume comes from the retention of water in the muscle.
 Dependant on your current condition can cause you to look softer and less ‘dry’.